duofor/DWS-Test/README.md

     GET /total
         - Accepts start_date, end_date and type as params
         - Queries the DB for total duration of calls between start_date and end_date
-        - Allows for additional fintering based on type param
+        - Allows for additional filtering based on type param
         - Response as JSON:
             total_call_duration is the total call duration of calls between the given perioid total_number_of_calls is the number of calls between the given perioid